Tydings Committee: History

 in the security reviews of 108 past and present employees.

 The Lee list was also the source of McCarthy's famous list of 57 "cardcarrying Communists" in the State Department.

 In 1948, the State Department had informed the House that of the 108 cases flagged by Lee, 57 were still working for the department.
 This list included persons whom Lee had deemed security risks for a variety of reasons, such as marital infidelity or drunkenness, and all of them had been cleared by the State Department's review process.

 In response to these allegations, the Tydings Committee hearings were held, opening on March 8, 1950, and lasting until July 17.
 At the hearings, McCarthy expanded on his original list of unnamed individuals and made charges against nine others whose names he made public: Dorothy Kenyon, Esther Brunauer, Haldore Hanson, Gustavo Duran, Owen Lattimore, Harlow Shapley, Frederick L. Schuman, John S. Service and Philip Jessup.
 Owen Lattimore became a particular focus of McCarthy's, who at one point described him as a "top Russian spy."

+Final report and reception

 From its beginning, the Tydings Committee was marked by partisan infighting.
 Its final report, written by the Democratic majority, concluded that the individuals on McCarthy's list were neither Communists nor pro-communist, and said the State Department had an effective security program.
 Tydings labeled McCarthy's charges a "fraud and a hoax," and said that the result of McCarthy's actions was to "confuse and divide the American people[...] to a degree far beyond the hopes of the Communists themselves."
 Republicans responded in kind, with William Jenner stating that Tydings was guilty of "the most brazen whitewash of treasonable conspiracy in our history."
 The full Senate voted three times on whether to accept the report, and each time the voting was precisely divided along party lines.

 The Republicans were sharply critical of the committee's report.
 Even McCarthy opponent Margaret Chase Smith said that the committee: